Car stereo screens go extra large!

 When you install your stereo, you'll have angle, depth, and height adjustability so you can secure the perfect fit.
 It's important to note that these adjustments must be done before your stereo is affixed to any dash kit you'll be using.
 You won't be able to easily adjust it after the fact, so you'll want to think about the layout as you do the installation.

-A wide selection of stereos with floating displays
+A wide selection of stereos with floating screens

 This category of car stereos is evolving with frequent additions, but here's a quick sampling of some of the coolest options so far.